The Game Theory of Fake News: Supplementary information on experiments

 \subsection{Headline selection and engagement data}

-We studied 20 mainstream and 20 fake news sources, used in previous studies of misinformation online \cite{Pennycook2521}.
+We studied 20 mainstream and 20 misinformation sources, used in previous studies of misinformation online \cite{Pennycook2521}.
 We selected the most recent 20 unique news headlines with engagement data available for Facebook via CrowdTangle.
 We excluded stories whose headlines did not constitute news (e.g. a quiz).
-We also studied the relationship between source trust and patterns of engagement without a priori groupings of mainstream and misinormation sites (main text Figure 3b).
+We also studied the relationship between source trust and patterns of engagement without a priori groupings of mainstream and misinformation sites (Figure S21).
 To do this we used trust ratings from \cite{DiasMisinfoRev}.

-We gathered engagement data via CrowdTangle on the most recent 20 news headlines for each news source as available on November 22nd, 2020.This information was gathered by generating a historical report for each news site and gathering the 20 most recent news headlines in the database.
-The engagement information recorded for each story is the number of Facebook interactions reported by CrowdTangle at the the time.
+We gathered engagement data via CrowdTangle on the most recent 20 news headlines for each news source as available on November 22nd, 2020.
+This information was gathered by generating a historical report for each news site and gathering the 20 most recent news headlines in the database.
+The engagement information recorded for each story is the number of Facebook interactions reported by CrowdTangle at the time.
 This number accounts for likes, comments and shares of posts that contain the URL for the article across the CrowdTangle database.

 The list of headlines for each source, the headline accuracy rating, the publication date of the story and the Facebook engagement information recovered via CrowdTangle is available via github.